jarviscanada/jarvis_data_eng_JohnPark/linux_sql/README.md

 How did you deploy your app? (e.g. Github, crontab, docker)

 # Improvements
 - Although it is MVP, it is crucial that communication do happen across the network switch and how database can retrieve data from network switch.
-It could have been better if we had another host with network switch to simulate this situation.
+It could have been better if we had another host with network switch to simulate this situation
 - Need better test cases which examine how the app will behave in various cases
 - Recording hardware usage every minute and storing in database may take up too much space in the database.
 It would be better to find a way to condense those information.
-For example, maybe software can average up the usage over 15 minutes.
+For example, maybe software can average up the usage over 15 minutes
+- Could use `/tmp/host_usage` to somehow inform the system if there was an error in inserting the usage data to the database